 Kettles can also get a little bit horrible inside sometimes due to a limescale build up.
 This means that if you choose to boil your water in your kettle, this limescale may break off into your water and you could end up drinking it.
 This isn’t really very good for anyone – especially if you are using the boiling water to sterilise things such as bottles.

 Thankfully, there is a new alternative to using a kettle to get boiling water.
-As part of your child safety precautions parents should consider installing ahot water on tapwhich provides immediate boiling water – offering convenience as well as a number of other benefits.
+As part of your child safety precautions parents should consider installing a Quooker tap which provides immediate boiling water – offering convenience as well as a number of other benefits.

 By using this equipment which sits stylishly on your worktop you take away the risk of the kettle making the kitchen a more child friendly safety zone as well as avoiding the nastiness of limescale build up – what a treat!